What Is A Lethal Dose Of Trazodone?

 • difficulty breathing

-Call 911 or poison control immediately if you or someone you know is showing any signs of trazodone overdose.
+Call 911 or poison control immediately if you or someone you know is showing any signs of trazodone overdose, especially if they’re having difficult breathing, loss of consciousness, seizures, or severe hart rhythm problems.

 This page does not provide medical advice.
 See more